There are not many studies on the simultaneous or sequential combination of immune checkpoint inhibitors (ICI) and mistletoe preparations.

 Two publications from real-world data research are available on the efficacy of the combined immunotherapy and mistletoe therapy in advanced or metastatic lung cancer (non-small cell lung cancer, NSCLC) [332, 340].
 They showed that the combination of immune checkpoint inhibitors and mistletoe therapy was associated with a seven-month increase in survival time (13.8 months vs. 6.8 months; p < 0.001) compared to PD-1/PD-L1 therapy alone.
 In particular, for PD-L1-positive patients, the addition of mistletoe preparations significantly and statistically reduced the risk of death.
 In one study, the risk reduction was approximately 75% (p = 0.02) [340], while in another study, it was around 56% (p < 0.001) [332].

-These findings suggest that the combination may exert its effects through mechanisms such as immunomodulation, reduction of ICI resistance, and/or changes in the tumor microenvironment, although these mechanisms have not yet been studied.
-These promising results require further validation through prospective, randomized controlled trials.
+These findings suggest that the combination therapy – possibly through mechanisms not yet empirically studied, such as immunomodulation, reduction of ICI resistance, and/or changes in the tumor microenvironment – enhances the effectiveness of ICI therapy without increasing the rate of side effects.
+These promising results require further validation through prospective, randomied controlled trials.